-2.5 In the estimation process the traditional chain ladder methods are of little or no assistance for there is no pattern developed by one catastrophe or one set of catastrophes that can be used for another.
+2.2.6 In the estimation process the traditional chain ladder methods are of little or no assistance, for there is no pattern developed by one catastrophe or one set of catastrophes that can be used for another.
 Each is unique in itself.
-At best some link ratio factors can be developed for the catastrophe itself and then smoothed by a fitting process which will give rise to a tail factor but great care is necessary in order to obtain reasonable results.
+At best some link ratio factors can be developed for the catastrophe itself and then smoothed by a fitting process which will give rise to a tail factor, but great care is necessary in order to obtain reasonable results.
 The size of the tail factor will be crucial to the results and may not be easy to establish.

-2.5.1 A method which seems to work is that of modelling with a double set of parameters by use of a double gauss curve (See 'Techniques of reserving' by D H CRAIGHEAD JIA Vol 113 PART III)
+2.2.7 A method which seems to work in most cases is that of modelling with a double set of parameters by use of a double Gauss curve (see 'Techniques of Reserving-The London Market', by D. H. Craighead, J.I.A.
+113, 411).